DuelingDreams/TalentPatriot/OAuth_Setup_Guide.md

 1. **Signup Flow**:
    - Click "Continue with Google/Microsoft"
    - Authenticate with provider
+   - Redirect to `/auth/callback` which checks onboarding status
-   - Redirect to `/onboarding/step2` for company setup
+   - New users → `/onboarding/step2` for company setup
+   - Existing users → `/dashboard`

 2. **Login Flow**:
    - Click "Continue with Google/Microsoft"
    - Authenticate with provider
-   - Redirect to `/dashboard`
+   - Redirect to `/auth/callback` which checks:
+     - If user has organization → `/dashboard`
+     - If no organization → `/settings/organization`
+     - If no role → `/onboarding/step2`

 ### 5. Redirect URLs to Configure